Get world class leadership coaching

 How can you ensure you’re keeping the lines of communication open with your team?
 A few ideas include:

-• Hosting a weekly team meeting for team-wide announcements and updates
+• Hosting a weekly team meeting for team-wide announcements and updates.

-• Scheduling regular (at least monthly) one-on-ones with each of your direct reports to discuss goals, progress, and challenges
+• Scheduling regular (at least monthly) one-on-ones with each of your direct reports to discuss goals, progress, and challenges.

-All of those opportunities for work discussions are important, but they shouldn’t make up the entirety of your communication with employees.
+All those opportunities for work discussions are important, but they shouldn’t make up the entirety of your communication with employees.

 7. Regularly solicit feedback.

-But, when 34% of workers think their companies don’t listen to their ideas to improve the business, they probably aren’t going to be willing to bring that feedback to you if you don’t open the door.
+But, when 34% of workers think their companies don’t listen to their ideas to improve the business,14 they probably aren’t going to be willing to bring that feedback to you if you don’t open the door.

-When your team members share feedback, remember you can’t just hear them—you need to listen to them.
+When your team members share feedback, remember you can’t just hear them, you need to listen to them.
 Demonstrate your active listening skills by:

 • Maintaining eye contact